Video overview of my research: Ryan Corey - 2018 CSL Student Conference

-I am a sixth-year graduate student in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
+I am a seventh-year graduate student in Electrical and Computer Engineering at the University of Illinois at Urbana-Champaign.
 My interests include audio processing, human and machine audition, statistical signal processing, machine learning, and information theory.
 I am advised by Professor Andrew Singer in the Coordinated Science Laboratory and supported by the the NSF Graduate Research Fellowship Program and the Microsoft Research Dissertation Grant.
-My current research is on multimicrophone speech signal processing, especially for listening devices such as hearing aids.
+My current research is on multimicrophone audio signal processing, especially for listening devices such as hearing aids.
 I have also also worked on information processing systems built with unreliable emerging device technologies.

 I grew up in the Chicago area and received a BSE degree in Electrical Engineering from Princeton University in 2012.
 As an undergraduate I studied optoelectronics and photonics, particularly photonic communication and signal processing.
 I also worked on robotics with Princeton Autonomous Vehicle Engineering (PAVE).
 At Illinois I participate in advocacy and mentoring activities with Out in STEM (oSTEM) and several engineering professional organizations.
 In my spare time I enjoy tinkering with circuits, automation, electronic lighting, and audio systems.